S.Korea May household borrowing jumps at fastest pace in six months

-SEOUL, June 14 Bank lending to South Korean households rose 6.3 trillion won ($5.60 billion) in May, central bank data showed on Wednesday, the fastest rise in six months.
+SEOUL, June 14 (Reuters) - Bank lending to South Korean households rose 6.3 trillion won ($5.60 billion) in May, central bank data showed on Wednesday, the fastest rise in six months.

 The Bank of Korea said the robust growth was mainly due to persistent demand for mortgages, which saw a net 3.8 trillion won increase in May.